Radiation Entropy in asymptotically AdS Black Holes within f(Q) Gravity: General Entropy in Gravity

-which can be regarded as the Einstein's one with an effect cosmological constant and a rescaling energy-momentum tensor.
-When an electromagnetic field exists, the $f(\mathbb{Q})$ gravity yields charged black hole solutions that go beyond those of general relativity, as shown in \cite{Nashed:2023tua}.
+which can be regarded as the Einstein equation with an effect cosmological constant and a rescaling energy-momentum tensor.
+When an electromagnetic field exists, the $f(\mathbb{Q})$ gravity yields charged black hole solutions that go beyond those of general relativity \cite{Nashed:2023tua}.
 Setting the charge to zero recovers the uncharged solution obtained here.
-However, due to the difference in the action, this black hole exhibits certain thermodynamic properties distinct from those in general relativity, and in particular, the form of the generalized entropy is modified.
-Consequently, the island rule, which is formulated based on the generalized entropy to address the information loss problem, needs to be reconsidered within the framework of $f(\mathbb{Q})$ gravity.
+But due to the difference in the action, this black hole exhibits certain thermodynamic properties distinct from those in general relativity.
+In particular, the form of the generalized entropy is modified.
+Consequently, the island rule, formulated based on the generalized entropy to address the information loss problem, needs to be reconsidered within the framework of $f(\mathbb{Q})$ gravity.